walra356/CamiFITS.jl/docs/src/index.md

 The matrix elements are referred to as `pixels` and their bit size is represented by the keyword `BITPIX`.
-In the above example the pixel value is given by the matrix indices.
+In the above example the pixel value is used to indicate the matrix indices.
 # API

 ### Terminology and keyword descriptions